You are here

 This consultation closed on 13 October 2017.

 The TGA sought comments from interested parties on proposed changes to improve the Therapeutic Goods Advertising Code (the Code) and a possible framework for the advertising of pharmacist-only (Schedule 3) medicines to the public.

 - Consultation: Therapeutic Goods Advertising Code - Proposed improvements including proposed framework for Schedule 3 medicine advertising (pdf,283kb)

-- Consultation: Therapeutic Goods Advertising Code - Proposed improvements including proposed framework for Schedule 3 medicine advertising (Microsoft Word,132kb)
+- Consultation: Therapeutic Goods Advertising Code - Proposed improvements including proposed framework for Schedule 3 medicine advertising (docx,132kb)